jarenlimhaan/Practise/README.md

 # Practice Repository

-This repository contains my solutions to various coding problems from platforms like LeetCode, NeetCode, and HackerRank.
+This repository contains my solutions to various coding problems from platforms like LeetCode, Edabit, and HackerRank.
 It serves as a collection of my practice submissions and coding exercises.

 ## Contents

 - **LeetCode**: Solutions to problems from LeetCode.
-- **NeetCode**: Solutions to problems from NeetCode.
+- **Edabit**: Solutions to problems from Edabit.
 - **HackerRank**: Solutions to problems from HackerRank.

 ## Structure